step-/JSON.awk/doc/FAQ.md

 [top](#0)

 <a name="5"></a>
-## 5. How to embed JSON.awk in another awk program?
+## 5. How to use JSON.awk in my application?

 TL;DR